wandb/weave/weave/docs/ClickhouseCallsQueryPerformanceAnalysis.md

     started_at desc
 ```

-Note: this is ~version 4 of our query style and is admittedly overly complex - the latest column pushdown is definitely overkill.
-The question becomes: "what is the best query here, and in general, everywhere?".
+Note: this is ~version 4 of our query style and is admittedly under-optimized - the latest column pushdown is definitely not quite correct. **The question becomes: "what is the best query here, and in general, everywhere?"**.

 An initial hand-tuning of the query gives:
 * Elapsed: 0.334s
 * Read: 96,979 rows (99.66 MB)
 * Parts: 14/15